frank-tan/AndroidSunshine/README.md

 # AndroidSunshine
-A weather app for Android development training
+A weather app for Udacity Android Nanodegree